-The Company's shareholders voted to approve the Say-on-Pay advisory proposal at the 2017 Annual Meeting of Shareholders with 93% of the votes cast approving the proposal.
+The Company's shareholders voted to approve the Say-on-Pay advisory proposal at the 2018 Annual Meeting of Shareholders with 96% of the votes cast approving the proposal.
 Notwithstanding this result, the Board of Directors continues to assess the Company's executive compensation program to ensure it remains aligned with both short-term and long-term performance.
-For example, in 2018, the Company increased the PBIT rate target for variable cash compensation from 15% to 17% and increased the percentage PBIT required for maximum variable cash compensation payout from 25% to 30% and similarly increased the three-year cumulative PBIT rate component of the long term performance criteria for performance-based stock awards from 15% to 17% and increased the percentage PBIT required for maximum vesting of PBIT determined performance-based stock awards from 25% to 30%.
+For example, in 2019, the Company increased the PBIT rate target for variable cash compensation from 17% to 19%, increased the target two-year rolling revenue growth rate for variable cash compensation from 3% to 5%, increased the revenue growth rate that results in the maximum payout for the revenue growth metric for variable cash compensation from 10% to 15%, and increased the three-year cumulative PBIT rate component of the long term performance criteria for performance-based stock awards from 17% to 19%.